PBx0N/EmployeesAnalysis/README.md

 The ERD diagram shows the relationship of the data within the 6 csv files in "data folder".

-The SQL schemas file will import each CSV file into the corresponding SQL table.
+The EmployeesSchemasSQL file will import each CSV file into the corresponding SQL table.

-The SQL script file will do the following:
+The EmployeesAnalysisSQL script file will do the following:

   - List the following details of each employee: employee number, last name, first name, sex, and salary.
   - List first name, last name, and hire date for employees who were hired in 1986.
   - List the manager of each department with the following information: department number, department name, the manager's employee number, last name, first name.